MikeFo5629/SoCET_Half_Precision_FPU/README.md

 Rounding: N/A

 TODO:
+  - RISCV Business repository
-  - Move this code into the SOCeT repository
+    - Make a folder in there and put this code there
   - Allow the user to choose the rounding mode
   - Add inputs which accrues flags
     - Things like divide by zero, or other exceptions